cosmos/cosmos-sdk/docs/learn/intro/00-overview.md

 Application-specific blockchains offer a radically different development paradigm than virtual-machine blockchains.
 An application-specific blockchain is a blockchain customized to operate a single application: developers have all the freedom to make the design decisions required for the application to run optimally.
 They can also provide better sovereignty, security and performance.

 Learn more about [application-specific blockchains](./01-why-app-specific.md).

+## What is Modularity

+Today there is a lot of talk around modularity and discussions between monolithic and modular

 ## Why the Cosmos SDK